-Every year in the Christmas period the Hyde park in central London is being transfered into the magical kindgom.
+Every year in the Christmas period the Hyde Park in central London is being transformed into the magical kingdom – a Winter Wonderland.
 You can warm yourself up with mulled wine, hot whisky or stand by the fire pot.
-There’s live music, lots of food, many rides to choose from and it’s all covered in the mixed smell of roasted chestnuts, coffee, beer, spices and sausages.
+There’s live music, lots of food, many rides to choose from and the mixed smell of roasted chestnuts, coffee, beer, spices and sausages.

-Every year on January 1st, the big parade is organized in London city centre.
+Every year on January 1st, the London New Year Parade is organized in the London city centre.
 The entrance for spectators is free.
-It usually starts at Piccadilly, but you can check more details and the exact route here: http://www.lnydp.com/.
+It usually starts at Piccadilly, but you can check more details and the exact route here.
 We didn’t manage to attend it, as we had plans for Oxford that day (that we didn’t manage anyway), but it is something to do.

-If you’ve seen most of what the city has to offer and you want to explore some more (like us), then short trips to the nearby towns is a good idea.
+If you’ve seen most of what London has to offer and you want to explore some more (like us), then short trips to the nearby towns is a good idea.

-Oxford and Brighton are easy to get to by bus or train and tickets are quite cheap if booked in advance.
-For the train to Brighton they were still reasonably priced at the day of our trip.
+Oxford, charming Bath and Brighton are easy to get to by bus or train and tickets are quite cheap if booked in advance.
+You can even go a bit off the beaten path and visit coastal Portsmouth.
+For the train to Brighton, they were still reasonably priced on the day of our trip.
 Just try to not to repeat our mistake and don’t book very early bus departure the next day after the crazy New Year’s Eve party, because you may have some problems to catch it 😉

-Museums in Oxford are also free (just check opening hours, because during holiday period some of the sights can be closed), and Brighton is a lovely place just to walk around the pier, and admiring beautiful Royal Pavilon.
+Museums in Oxford are also free (just check opening hours, because during holiday period some of the sights can be closed), and Brighton is a lovely place to just to walk around the pier, and admire beautiful Royal Pavilion.